There is a lot of equipment that can help you carry out daily living tasks; everything from helping you to get out of

 There are a number of organisations who provide equipment and advice.
 Some of these are listed in our service provider directory and you can arrange equipment directly for yourself.

 If you are not sure what equipment will help, you could visit one of our Independent Living Centres.
 This is a great way to see and try out equipment without any pressure.
 Some items of equipment can even be borrowed for free, to try at home.
 Alternatively, one of our Occupational Therapists can visit you at home to talk about what you might need.

 If you have a sight or hearing impairment, we have information about sight and hearing.
 We also have Sight and Hearing Centres.
 Like Independent Living Centres, these offer an opportunity to see and try out specialist equipment and get advice.
 Alternatively, a member of one of our Sight and Hearing Teams can visit you at home.

-If you are having problems with moving around the house or outdoors, you should ask your GP to get a physiotherapist to see you.
+If you are having problems with moving around the house or outdoors, you should ask your GP to arrange for you to see a physiotherapist.

 Mobility aids such as walkers and wheelchairs are available from the NHS (opens in a new window), you can talk to your GP for more details.

-Mobility scooters are only available for private purchase and providers may be found on our service user directory
+Mobility scooters are only available for private purchase and providers may be found in our service user directory.